 Dental Implants Guide: Top Questions & Answers

 While dental care options continue to improve, millions of Americans still suffer from tooth loss.
 In some parts of the United States, more than 20% of working-age adults have lost six or more teeth due to gum disease, tooth decay, or injury.
-In the past, the only options have been bridges or dentures, but dental implants now offer a permanent solution.
+In the past, the only options have been bridges or dentures, but dental implants now offer a long-term solution.

 If you’re considering dental implants, you probably have a lot of questions.
 We’ve drawn on the expertise of our doctors and the RealSelf community to give you answers to the most commonly asked questions.